CALL OR TEXT US FOR A COMPLIMENTARY CASE EVALUATION

 The Remittitur’s Role

+The remittitur is the formal document that transfers the case back to the trial court.
+It’s typically issued 30 days after the appellate decision becomes final.
+This document allows the trial court to proceed under the appellate court’s decision.
 Understanding the remittitur is essential.
 It marks the transition from appellate review back to trial court proceedings.
 Once the remittitur is issued, what happens next depends on the type of decision.
 It starts with what it means if your case is affirmed.

 What Comes Next If the Decision Is Affirmed